 Students who have not met admission requirements for the advanced program by the deadlines described above will be separated from the business program and asked to seek a major outside of the School of Business.
 This in itself does not preclude the student from completing another major at VCU, including the economics major offered through the College of Humanities and Sciences.

 Students may appeal the separation via the associate dean for undergraduate studies in the School of Business.
 The associate dean may, at his or her discretion, extend the time period needed to meet the requirements, generally by only one semester.
-If this extension is not granted and the student wishes to appeal the associate dean’s decision, the appeal will be heard by the School Undergraduate Programs Committee (SUPC), which may establish a subcommittee for this purpose.
+If this extension is not granted and the student wishes to appeal the associate dean’s decision, the appeal will be heard by the School Undergraduate Programs Committee, which may establish a subcommittee for this purpose.
 A student who wishes to appeal must submit his or her appeal prior to the start of the next semester in which the student registers for classes.
 SUPC shall schedule appropriate meeting dates and deadlines for students to submit their appeals and students must adhere to those deadlines.
 Students who have missed their deadline to declare a major in business or who have been separated from the business program may appeal to re-enter the School of Business no sooner than 24 months after the end of the student’s most recent semester in the program.

 Application to the advanced program and a major is made by filing a change of major request in the Office of Undergraduate Studies, Room B1100, Snead Hall.
 If approved, the change of major becomes effective at the beginning of the following semester.